sbarisic/rendr/screens/blog.md

 Well, yes it is!
 But that does not mean you can't export functions from dll files written in C# and use them in a pure-C program.
 No, you don't even have to set up the .NET runtime yourself to handle that.

 .NET exe programs export a native stub function (main() basically) which bootstraps the .NET runtime in the background, and the .NET runtime actually handles all the custom "VM" stuff.
 It does Just-in-Time compilation, optimization and many more things.
 This can be very powerful, as things like vector, matrix operations can be just-in-time compiled to the platform-specific most optimized native code (Intel vs AMD, AVX512, AVX2, AVX, SSE4.1, SSE2, SSE and so on).

+The same can be done with any other static function, the .NET intermediate language already supports instructions for adding functions with their appropriate stubs to the dll export table.
+The catch is that the C# language itself does not support attributes like that by default, only ``DllImport``.

+The tool used to add ``DllExport`` functionality in this demo is the following: https://github.com/3F/DllExport

+### The Demo